Diagonal property and weak point property of higher rank divisors and certain Hilbert schemes: Abstract

 \section{Abstract}

 In this paper, we introduce the notion of the diagonal property and the weak point property for an ind-variety.
 We prove that the ind-varieties of higher rank divisors of integral slopes on a smooth projective curve have the weak point property.
-Moreover, we show that the ind-variety of $(1,n)$-divisors has the diagonal property.
-Furthermore, we obtain that the Hilbert schemes associated to the good partitions of a constant polynomial satisfy the diagonal property.
+Moreover, we show that the ind-variety of $(1,n)$-divisors has the diagonal property and is a locally complete linear ind-variety and calculate its Picard group.
+Furthermore, we obtain that the Hilbert schemes of a curve associated to the good partitions of a constant polynomial satisfy the diagonal property.
 In the process of obtaining this, we provide the exact number of such Hilbert schemes up to isomorphism by proving that the multi symmetric products associated to two distinct partitions of a positive integer $n$ are not isomorphic.